Battle of Hürtgen Forest: Opposing armies

-The Hürtgen Forest lay within the area of the U.S. First Army under the command of Lieutenant General Courtney Hodges.
+The Hürtgen Forest lay within the area of the U.S. First Army under Hodges.
 Responsibility fluctuated between the V Corps and VII Corps.

 At the start, the forest was defended by the German 275th and 353rd Infantry Divisions; understrength but well prepared—5,000 men (1,000 in reserve)—and commanded by Generalleutnant Hans Schmidt.
 They had little artillery and no tanks.
 As the battle progressed, German reinforcements were added.
 American expectations that these troops were weak and ready to withdraw were overly optimistic.